 In the architecture we developed for our fintech client:

-Read the guide- Security Headers: 100% compliance
+Read the article- Security Headers: 100% compliance

 - Performance: Core Web Vitals green